Where are the best places to watch the SF parade? Inquiring minds want to know, so here they are...

 The first real find!
 The Sutter/Stockton Garage overlooks the parade route and has several open levels above the street (that aren't blocked by those trees).

 Note: the streets on the parade route will of course be blocked off for the parade starting at 5:00 pm, but the garage also has an entrance on Bush Street in back, and Stockton Street on the side.
 As far as I can tell, this garage doesn't do reserved spaces like some of the others, so it may not be a great place to park, unless you get there really early.
-Still, you should be able to go in there and check out the view as a pedestrian.
+Even so, you can still go up there and watch the parade as a pedestrian.

-Update: this actually turned out to be a great place to watch from.
+This actually turned out to be a great place to watch from in 2016.
 Very few people were up there, almost no one until right before the parade started.

 The parade route continues down Sutter to Kearny, and left on Kearny.
 All the way down Kearny to Washington Street where the judging stands will be.